Bridgeconn/usfm-grammar/README.md

 // Returns the original USFM that was previously converted to JSON let reCreatedUsfm = myJsonParser.toUSFM();
 ```
-This method works JSON output created with or without the `grammar.FILTER.SCRIPTURE` option.
+This method works with JSON output created with or without the `grammar.FILTER.SCRIPTURE` option.

 #### USFM/JSON to CSV/TSV
 5) `USFMParser.toCSV()`